 The process for buying coverage from Northwestern Mutual varies based on your age and health.
 In some cases, you may qualify for simplified underwriting, while sometimes a medical exam is required.
 You must speak to an agent to purchase in either case.

 Read the full review: Northwestern Mutual Life Insurance

 Runner-Up, Best Overall: John Hancock

-John Hancock has been in business since 1862, has an AM Best rating of A+ (Superior), and has an excellent track record for very few complaints with the NAIC.
-We chose John Hancock as the runner-up for best term life insurance because of the option to get a simplified issue policy online, value-adding riders like the Vitality program, living benefits and unemployment protection, and the company’s incentive plans to help you get or stay healthy.
+John Hancock has been in business since 1862, has an AM Best rating of A+ (Superior).
+It has a slightly above average complaint trend with the NAIC, but nothing too out of control.
+We chose John Hancock as the runner-up for best term life insurance because of value-adding riders like the Vitality program, living benefits and unemployment protection, and the company’s incentive plans to help you get or stay healthy.

 John Hancock offers a full range of life insurance products, including simplified issue (meaning you only have to complete a medical questionnaire) and fully underwritten term policies (which involve a medical exam).
-Policies are available for 10-, 15-, 20-, and 30-year terms, and many can be convertible into permanent policies.
+Policies are available for 10, 15, or 20 years and many can be convertible into permanent policies.
 If you decide to convert your policy, John Hancock offers a wide selection of whole or universal life policies to choose from.